jaminyah/SwiftRecipes/README.md

 5. Protocols

 Per Apple's Swift Programming Languge Guide - A protocol defines a blueprint of methods, properties, and other requirements that suit a particular task or piece of functionality.
+Going back to Objective-C root language Smalltalk "...groups of operations are called protocols".

 Subclassing provides and inheritance class hierarchy relationship between classes.
 A child class inherits all the properties, methods and class initializers of its parent class.
 Note that a struct can conform to protocols thus giving it features similar to classes.
 Structs however and be passed in to functions as value types thus reducing side-effects.